songweizhi/HgtSIM/README.md

 Change Log:
 ---
-+ added support for draft genome
++ support for draft genome
-+ added support for dynamic flanking sequences
++ support for dynamic flanking sequences
-+ added the 'mixed' mode
++ support for the 'mixed' mode
-+ added the 'keep_cds' option
++ support for the 'keep_cds' option

 Workflow:
 ---
 ![workflow](images/HgtSIM_workflow.jpg)

-How to run:
+Help information:
 ---

+        # HgtSIM is implemented in python3, please use python3 instead of python

         python3 HgtSIM.py -h